MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 **The estimated time to complete the lab is 45 minutes.**

-In this lab you will enhance the **Sales Analysis** with advanced design features.
+In this lab, you'll enhance the **Sales Analysis** with advanced design features.

 In this lab you learn how to: